Myths About Root Canals and Root Canal Pain

-In fact, a recent survey showed that patients who have experienced root canal treatment are six times more likely to describe it as “painless” than patients who have not had root canal treatment.
+A recent survey showed that patients who have experienced root canal treatment are six times more likely to describe it as “painless” than patients who have not had root canal treatment.

 Most patients see their dentist or endodontist when they have a severe toothache.
 The toothache can be caused by damaged tissues in the tooth.
-Root canal treatment removes this damaged tissue from the tooth, thereby relieving the pain you feel.
+Root canal treatment removes this damaged tissue from the tooth, relieving the pain you feel.

 Don’t Suffer From Tooth Pain Any Longer!

 Pain in your tooth or gums may be a symptom of infected pulp.
 Drs.
 McGarry, Branklin, Sahib and Sieraski can perform a Root Canal to treat the infected pulp, relieve pain, and save your natural teeth!

 Myth #2—Root canal treatment causes illness.

 The myth: Patients searching the Internet for information on root canals may find sites claiming that teeth receiving root canal (endodontic) treatment contribute to the occurrence of illness and disease in the body.
 This false claim is based on long-debunked and poorly designed research performed nearly a century ago by Dr. Weston A. Price, at a time before medicine understood the causes of many diseases.

 In the 1920s, Dr. Price advocated tooth extraction—the most traumatic dental procedure—over endodontic treatment.
 This resulted in a frightening era of tooth extraction both for the treatment of systemic disease and as a prophylactic measure against future illness.